codeForSaif/ToDoListAzure/README.md

 [image]
 3. Pick a name for your account, hit Continue, and make the account.
 [image]
-4. Create a new Project using Git version control and Agile.
+4. Create a 2 new Projects using Git version control and Agile.
+One should be called ToDoListAngular and the other ToDoListDataAPI.
 [image]
+5a.
+Split your ToDoListAngular and ToDoListDataAPI into two separate solutions with separate .sln files.
-5. Add the code for this project.
-Go to the root folder of the project (should look like below), right click and select Git Bash. *Note if you pulled this down in as a zip file, go to the next step.
-If you pulled it down using Git Bash originally, make Hidden Folders visible, then delelte the .git folder before continuing.
+5b.
+Add the code for both solutions separately.
+Go to the root folder of the ToDoListAngular solution (should look like below), right click and select Git Bash. *Note if you pulled this down in as a zip file, go to the next step.
+If you pulled it down using Git Bash originally, make Hidden Folders visible, then delelte the .git folder before continuing.*
+5c.
+Repeat 5b for the ToDoListDataAPI project.
 [image]
 Also get the URL of your Project by going to the Code tab:
 [image]
 6. Run the following commands in order, one by one.
 Make sure on the 4th command you change the URL to your project URL.
       ```
       git init